stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 General Settings
 ================

-The following settings provide a Ceph OSD Daemon's ID, and determine paths to data and journals.
-Ceph deployment scripts typically generate the UUID automatically.
+The following settings provide a Stone OSD Daemon's ID, and determine paths to data and journals.
+Stone deployment scripts typically generate the UUID automatically.

 .. warning:: **DO NOT** change the default paths for data or journals, as it
-             makes it more problematic to troubleshoot Ceph later.
+             makes it more problematic to troubleshoot Stone later.

 When using Filestore, the journal size should be at least twice the product of the expected drive speed multiplied by ``filestore_max_sync_interval``.
-However, the most common practice is to partition the journal drive (often an SSD), and mount it such that Ceph uses the entire partition for the journal.
+However, the most common practice is to partition the journal drive (often an SSD), and mount it such that Stone uses the entire partition for the journal.

 ``osd_uuid``

-:Description: The universally unique identifier (UUID) for the Ceph OSD Daemon.
+:Description: The universally unique identifier (UUID) for the Stone OSD Daemon.
 :Type: UUID
 :Default: The UUID.
-:Note: The ``osd_uuid`` applies to a single Ceph OSD Daemon.
+:Note: The ``osd_uuid`` applies to a single Stone OSD Daemon.
 The ``fsid``
        applies to the entire cluster.

 ``osd_data``

 :Description: The path to the OSDs data.
 You must create the directory when
-              deploying Ceph.
+              deploying Stone.
 You should mount a drive for OSD data at this mount point.
 We do not recommend changing the default.

 :Type: String